-Gail Fisher teaches Theories of Occupational Therapy and a summer course on health care systems, policy, advocacy, and payment.
+Gail Fisher teaches Theories of Occupational Therapy and Contexts of OT Practice, which covers health care systems, policy, advocacy, and payment.
 She is also the Associate Department Head for Administration, which includes being the Director of Admissions for the MS program.
-Her scholarship focuses on public policy and payment systems that affect access to therapy.
-She is an expert on the Model of Human Occupation, a widely used OT theory.
-Dr. Fisher is developing and promoting the role of occupational therapy in primary care settings.
+Her scholarship includes studying the impact of policy and payment on OT practice.
+Dr. Fisher is an expert on the Model of Human Occupation, a widely used OT model.
+She has published on the use of occupation-centered models in practice and is developing resources for faculty and students to promote best practice.

-Joy Hammel, PhD, OTR/L, FAOTA, Professor
+Joy Hammel, PhD, OTR/L, FAOTA, Professor and Director of the Post-Professional OTD Program 312-996-3513